Has both logic analyzer and oscilloscope functions

 Basic Operation Only Requires Two Steps

-STEP 1: Click the “Trig” box (where the cursor is in the below image) to set the trigger condition.
+STEP 1: Click the “Trigger” box (where the cursor is in the below image) to set the trigger condition.

 STEP 2: Press the run button.